-Along a dusty roadside in the state of Ceará in northern Brazil, Antonia Samia sips a cold drink on a hot day at the local coconut stand with her father and sister.
+Along a dusty roadside in the state of Ceará in northern Brazil, Antonia sips a cold drink on a hot day at the local coconut stand with her father and sister.

 The area has been stricken by a drought spanning more than five years and the scorching wind whips around the dust, which covers everything and everyone in a fine layer.

 Like the other farmers in the area, Antonia’s father, Iranildo, has had to cope with the effects of the lengthy drought.
 In times like these, he can only grow enough food to feed his large family.

-Antonia’s husband, Alan, works at the coconut stand and the upbeat 19-year-old beams with a wide, loving smile when their eyes meet.
+Antonia’s husband, Alan, works at the coconut stand and beams with a wide, loving smile when their eyes meet.
 In precious moments like these, it’s nearly impossible to imagine a time when there wasn’t much that made Antonia smile.

 That time was 11 years ago, before her cleft lip was repaired by Operation Smile Brazil.

-Iranildo and Antonia’s mother, also named Antonia, were devastated to see their fifth daughter born with a cleft lip, but that paled in comparison to the love they felt for their newborn baby.
+Iranildo and Antonia’s mother, also named Antonia, were devastated to see their fifth daughter born with a cleft lip.
+But their sadness paled in comparison to the love they felt for their newborn baby.

-However, with a family of nine to support, there was no way Iranildo could afford surgery for Antonia.
-Even when he caught word of Operation Smile Brazil’s inaugural mission to Fortaleza shortly after Antonia was born, Iranildo couldn’t afford the bus fare nor the time away from the farm.
+Even after learning of Operation Smile Brazil’s inaugural mission to Fortaleza shortly after Antonia was born, Iranildo couldn’t afford the bus fare nor the time away from the farm.

-Once in school, she was relentlessly bullied and tormented by her classmates because of her cleft lip.
+Once in school, Antonia was relentlessly bullied and tormented by her classmates because of her cleft lip.
 Often, Antonia would come home from school in tears, telling her mother that she no longer wanted to study.
-The terrible names she was called were just too painful and persistent to endure.
+The terrible names she was called were too painful and persistent to endure.

-When Antonia was 8 years old, her aunt, Leidinha, intervened and finally persuaded Iranildo to take Antonia to Fortaleza for a chance to receive free surgery at an Operation Smile Brazil.
+It wasn't until Antonia was 8 years old that her aunt, Leidinha, intervened and finally persuaded Iranildo to take Antonia to Fortaleza for a chance to receive free, safe surgery from Operation Smile Brazil.

-Still too young to understand the life-changing effects of the surgery she would soon receive, Antonia cried as the doctors took her into the operating room despite the best efforts of the medical volunteers to calm her worries.
-She didn’t understand that her father couldn’t come with her.
+Still too young to understand the life-changing effects of the surgery she would soon receive, Antonia cried as the doctors took her into the operating room, as she didn’t understand why her father couldn’t come with her.

 “Antonia was the most beautiful child in the world,” Iranildo said.
 “The other children (who had surgery) were pretty, but she was the most beautiful.”

-Antonia remembers waking up from anesthesia – her face felt strangely different and her lip was sore.
-All she wanted was to return home to the loving embrace of her mother.
+In that moment, all Antonia wanted most was to return home to the loving embrace of her mother.
 Once reunited, Antonia’s mother cried tears of joy when she saw her daughter’s new smile.

-From that moment on, the bullying ceased and Antonia made many friends and enjoyed social life as she continued her studies.
+From that moment on, the bullying ceased and Antonia made many new friends and enjoyed social life as she continued her studies.

-Meanwhile, her outstanding surgical result and photogenic nature grabbed the attention of a well-known toothpaste brand.
+Meanwhile, her surgical result and photogenic nature grabbed the attention of a well-known toothpaste brand.